 - Once a visit date has been set, the applicant informs the WFNS of the details to ensure prompt invoicing for the visit.
 Schools do not co-pay writers directly: all cheques for WITS visits must be mailed to the WFNS office.

 Writers who must travel 2+ hours for a WITS visit may require overnight accommodations at the expense of the school.
 Hosting a WITS visit also requires ensuring writers have adequate breaks (between sessions) and an offer of lunch (if working for a full day).

-The Writers' Federation of Nova Scotia recognizes the Province of Nova Scotia's support for our Writers in the Schools (WITS) program.
-We are pleased to offer this program with support from the Department of Education and Early Childhood Development and to Arts Nova Scotia.
+The Writers’ Federation of Nova Scotia recognizes the Province of Nova Scotia's support for our Writers in the Schools (WITS) program.
+We are pleased to offer this program with support from the Department of Education and Early Childhood Development and Arts Nova Scotia.
 We are also grateful to Cabot Trail Writers Festival, Hackmatack Children's Choice Book Award, and Read by the Sea's Writing on Fire program for their recurring partnership in providing opportunities for WITS authors.